bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

 	2> $JOB_OUT/run_mutationseq.err
 ```

+The file HCC1395_mutationseq.vcf contains the raw output of MutationSeq as a [variant call format](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) file.
-Once mutationseq is completed, we'll use our custom script to transform the vcf file to a counts file
+Once mutationseq is completed, we'll use our custom script to transform the vcf file to a counts file.

 ```
 $PYTHON_DIR/bin/python $SCRIPTS_DIR/transform_vcf_to_counts.py \